Welcome!

 Micro and nanothermics.
 We study thermal properties of compounds and devices using a fluorescent scanning probe microscope.
 The particle acts as a nanothermometer.
 By analyzing fluorescence variations we can determine the temperature with a sub-micron lateral resolution.

 Neuromorphic quantum materials and devices.
-We explore quantum materials such as vanadium dioxide (VO2) for brain-inspired (neuromorphic) computing.
+We explore quantum phase-change materials such as vanadium dioxide (VO2) for brain-inspired (neuromorphic) computing.
 By imaging and controlling their insulator–metal patterns at the micro- and nanoscale, we aim to design energy-efficient artificial neurons and synapses within a single material platform.

 Top